carbonfive/raygun-rails/README.md

 ### Code Style

-Rubocop is configured to enforce the style guide for this project.
+Rubocop and slim-lint are configured to enforce the style guide for this project.
+The default rake task will run all linters in addition to tests.
+You can also run linters explicitly:

+    $ ./bin/rake lint

 ## Additional/Optional Development Details